denisabd/narrator/README.md

 cat(narrative_enhanced)
 ```

-The total amount of sales across all global regions stands at
+The aggregate sales count for all regions stands at an impressive
+38790478.4.
+Among the sales achieved, the two outlying regions, namely
-38,790,478.4 units.
-Notably, North America (NA) and Europe, Middle-East,
+North America (18079736.4, 46.6%) and EMEA (13555412.7, 34.9%), have
-and Africa (EMEA) lead the sales charts with 18,079,736.4 units (46.6%)
-and 13,555,412.7 units (34.9%) respectively.

-In the North American region, the significant products driving sales are
+notably contributed to this success.
+Delving further, it’s worth
-Food & Beverage (7,392,821 units, 40.9%) and Electronics (3,789,132.7
+mentioning that in North America, Food & Beverage (7392821, 40.9%) and
+Electronics (3789132.7, 21%) were key products that led to these sales
-units, 21%).
-Whereas, in EMEA, Food & Beverage (5,265,113.2 units,
+numbers.
+Similarly, in EMEA, Food & Beverage (5265113.2, 38.8%) and
-38.8%) and Electronics (3,182,803.4 units, 23.5%) dominate the sales
+Electronics (3182803.4, 23.5%) emerged as the top-selling categories.
-figures.

-Moreover, when exploring product-specific sales figures, we see that
-Food & Beverage (15,543,469.7 units, 40.1%) and Electronics (8,608,962.8
+Furthermore, Food & Beverage (15543469.7, 40.1%) and Electronics
-units, 22.2%) remain the outlying products in terms of sales figures.
+(8608962.8, 22.2%) were identified as the top-performing products across
+all regions.

 Similar in Python